 Ash plots are easily accommodated as they take up minimal area.
-At present there are 1420 plots available in Council cemeteries.
+At present there are 940 plots available in Council cemeteries.
 It is possible that additional ash plots could be created if required.

-Based on the continuation of the high demand forecast for new ash plots, which is averaging 280 per year in the urban district, capacity will be reached in 2014 (all available plots used).
+Based on the continuation of the high demand forecast for new ash plots, which is averaging 250 per year, capacity will be reached in 2015 (all available plots used).
 It should be noted that Christchurch City Council provides for only a small proportion of ash burials in the district.
 The majority are held or scattered by friends and relatives, interred in an ash plot or columbarium at one of the churches, or in the memorial gardens at one of the crematoria.

 Pre-purchased ash plots represent a small proportion of total ash plot capacity for the City, in the order of one to two years.
 Although allowing pre-purchase has no major effect on the long term net capacity of the city's cemeteries, except where they remain unused, they accelerate the need for new areas and additional infrastructure.
-New ashes beams are required at Akaroa Cemetery as all existing have been pre-sold.
-Any new ash plots at Akaroa and at Diamond Harbour, where there are plans for more ashes beams, should not be pre-sold
+The draft Cemeteries handbook (2013) proposes limiting pre-purchased plots to two per person.